 Those in tune with the performing arts scene in Tampa Bay have probably heard of Alex Harris.
 The award-winning recording artist has a timeless sound.
 He's well known for performing originals and covers of classic hits by Sam Cooke, Ray Charles, and Otis Redding.
 But he's much more than his music.
 Alex Harris is the co-founder of the Arts Conservatory for Teens (ACT).
-In its fifth year in St. Petersburg, ACT provides before and after school programming that educates, empowers, and enriches the lives of underprivileged students.
+In its seventh year in St. Petersburg, ACT provides before and after school programming that educates, empowers, and enriches the lives of underprivileged students.
 Now sponsored in five Pinellas middle schools, ACT meets the needs of over 500 students in the area.
 Harris and his co-founder, along with numerous volunteers use ACT to share their love of the arts and foster a confidence, creativity, and a sense of possibility for their students.

 Years in St. Pete

 Florida Orchestra Board of Directors, Community Committee of Museum of Fine Arts St. Pete, Arts Alliance, Grammy's Board

 What gets you out of bed every day?

 My calling to share what I've been gifted to do.
 And that is live the inspiration of what I believe to be a god-given gift of life and talent and many gifts.